Symbols, renderers, and styles

 - Blend — Blends a hillshade image (derived from the raster) with the original raster.
 This provides a look similar to the original raster but with some terrain shading, for a rich, textured look.

 - Colormap — Provides a discrete mapping of raster pixel values to colors.
 All pixels matching the specified value are rendered using the mapped color.
 This can be useful for tasks such as land classification.

 - Stretch — Displays continuous raster cell values across a gradual ramp of colors.
 Use the stretch renderer to draw a single band of continuous data.
 The stretch renderer works well when you have a large range of values to display, such as in imagery, aerial photographs, or elevation models.

 - RGB — Uses the same methods as the stretch renderer but allows you to combine bands as red, green, and blue composites.

 SimpleRenderer* renderer = new SimpleRenderer( new SimpleMarkerSymbol( SimpleMarkerSymbolStyle::Circle, // Style, enum class QColor(0, 255, 255), // color, rgb 4.0, // size, float this), this);

-Some layers that don’t support symbols and renderers, such as ArcGIS vector tiled layers and WMS, offer styles as a way to control the display of the features they contain.
-These layers use a default style and also provide the option to apply other available styles.
+Some layers that do not support symbols and renderers, such as ArcGIS vector tile layers and WMS, offer styles as a method of controlling how you display the features they contain.
+These layers use a default style and provide the option to apply other available styles.

 An ArcGIS vector tile layer consumes vector tiles and an associated style for drawing them.
 Because the style is separate from the underlying data, you can customize the style of an existing basemap layer.
 There are layers with many styles available through ArcGIS Online.
 See Creative Vector Tile Layers and Web Maps for some examples.